HOME 2025

 Global Reinsurance first came to the region in 2007, launching Multaqa Qatar.

-The event has moved from it’s traditional date in March so that it can respect the holy month of Ramadan and the period of Eid al-Fitr.
+In 2024, the event was moved from it’s traditional date in March so that it could respect the holy month of Ramadan and the period of Eid al-Fitr.
+And a brand new venue!

 The place to do business

 Since it’s launch in 2017, DWIC has focused on providing senior insurance executives with a platform to meet and do business.
-Working with brokers, insurers and reinsurers, DWIC 2024 will reinforce its position as the regional focal point for (re)insurance transactions.
+Working with brokers, insurers and reinsurers, DWIC 2024 reinforced its position as the regional focal point for (re)insurance transactions.

 Networking

 As well as a great place to meet existing clients, DWIC offers attendees the opportunity to make new contacts.
-In 2023, DWIC saw more than 5,000 meetings pre-scheduled via the online Meeting Hub.
+In 2024, DWIC saw more than 6,000 meetings scheduled via the online Meeting Hub.

 Learn